CAPITAL PLAN Sample Clauses

 CAPITAL PLAN.
 (1) Within ninety (90) days, the Board shall forward to the Assistant Deputy Comptroller for review a revised, written Capital Plan for the Association, consistent with the Association's Business Plan as required by Article IV, covering at least a three-year period.
 At the next Board meeting following receipt of the Assistant Deputy Comptroller’s written determination of no supervisory objection, the Board shall adopt and the Association (subject to Board review and ongoing monitoring) shall implement and thereafter ensure adherence to the Capital Plan.
 The Capital Plan shall include: (a) projections for growth and capital requirements, based upon a detailed analysis of the Association's assets, liabilities, earnings, fixed assets, and off-balance sheet activities; (b) projections of the sources and timing of additional capital to meet the Association's future needs, as set forth in the Business Plan; (c) identification of the primary sources from which the Association will maintain an appropriate capital structure to meet the Association's future needs, as set forth in the Business Plan; and (d) contingency plans that identify alternative methods to strengthen capital, should the primary source(s) under paragraph (c) of this Article not be available.
 (2) Prior to adoption by the Board, a copy of the Capital Plan shall be submitted to the Assistant Deputy Comptroller for a prior written determination of no supervisory objection.
 Upon receiving a written determination of no supervisory objection from the Assistant Deputy Comptroller, the Board shall adopt and the Association shall immediately implement and adhere to the Capital Plan.
 The Board shall review and update the Association's Capital Plan at least annually and more frequently if necessary or if requested by the Assistant Deputy Comptroller.
 Revisions to the Association’s Capital Plan shall be submitted to the Assistant Deputy Comptroller for a prior written determination of no supervisory objection.

 CAPITAL PLAN.
-(1) Within ninety (90) days, the Board shall develop a three year capital program.
-The program shall include: (a) specific plans for the maintenance of adequate capital; (b) projections for growth and capital requirements based upon a detailed analysis of the Bank’s assets, liabilities, earnings, fixed assets, and balance sheet activities; (c) projections of the sources and timing of additional capital to meet the Bank’s current and future needs; (d) the primary source(s) from which the Bank will strengthen its capital structure to meet the Bank’s needs; (e) contingency plans that identify alternative methods should the primary source(s) under (d) above not be available; and, (f) a dividend policy that permits the declaration of a dividend only: (i) when the Bank is in compliance with its approved capital program and will remain in compliance with the Capital Plan immediately after making the dividend or capital distribution; and, (ii) following OCC approval in accordance with 12 C.F.R.
-Part 163, Subpart E. (2) Upon completion, the Bank’s capital program shall be submitted to the Assistant Deputy Comptroller for prior determination of no supervisory objection.
-Upon receiving a determination of no supervisory objection from the Assistant Deputy Comptroller, the Bank shall implement and ensure adherence to the capital program.
-The Board shall review and update the Bank’s capital program on an annual basis or more frequently if necessary.
-Copies of the reviews and updates shall be submitted to the Assistant Deputy Comptroller.
-(3) The Board shall ensure that the Bank has processes, personnel, and control systems to ensure implementation of and adherence to the program developed pursuant to this Article.
+(1) By June 30, 2003, the Board shall develop, implement, and thereafter ensure Bank adherence to a three year capital program.
+The program shall include: (a) specific plans for the maintenance of adequate capital; (b) projections for growth and capital requirements based upon a detailed analysis of the Bank's assets, liabilities, earnings, fixed assets, and off-balance sheet activities; (c) projections of the sources and timing of additional capital to meet the Bank's current and future needs; (d) the primary source(s) from which the Bank will strengthen its capital structure to meet the Bank's needs; (e) contingency plans that identify alternative methods should the primary source(s) under (d) above not be available; and (f) a dividend policy that permits the declaration of a dividend only: (i) when the Bank is in compliance with its approved capital program; (ii) when the Bank is in compliance with 12 U.S.C. §§ 56 and 60; and (iii) with prior written notice to the ADC.
+(2) Upon completion, the Bank's capital program shall be submitted to the ADC for prior determination of no supervisory objection.
+Upon receiving a determination of no supervisory objection from the ADC, the Bank shall implement and adhere to the capital program.
+The Board shall review and update the Bank's capital program on an annual basis, or more frequently if necessary.
+Copies of the reviews and updates shall be submitted to the ADC.
+The Board shall ensure that the Bank has processes, personnel, and control systems to ensure implementation of and adherence to the program developed pursuant to this Article.